 Guess where you are going today, milady?

-After he said that magical words to me, my brain started to accommodate Studio Ghibli-related things.
-It was now preoccupied of possible things await us.
+After he said those magical words to me, my brain started to accommodate Studio Ghibli-related things.
+It was now preoccupied with possible things awaiting us.

 BUFFET at Hotel Gajoen